-OMNI’s Illinois Human Performance Project is built around the internationally recognized program Life of an Athlete, founded by John Underwood, a 30-year human performance researcher and Olympic trainer.
-Partnering with the Veteran Navy SEALS of Applied Performance Sciences, the program’s message of healthy choices and positive leadership empowers teens to hold one another accountable to decisions that lead to optimal performance, health and wellbeing.
+OMNI’s Illinois Human Performance Project is built around the internationally recognized program Life of an Athlete, based on science from 30-years of human performance research with professional athletes, special armed forces, and Olympians.
+Partnering with the Veteran Navy SEALS of Applied Performance Sciences, the program’s message of healthy choices and positive leadership empowers teens to hold one another accountable for decisions that lead to optimal performance, health and wellbeing.

 Research on sleep, nutrition, substance use, mood, mindset, and recovery illustrate how these factors impact individual and group performance.
 Utilizing leadership skills such as communication, debriefing, conflict management and strategic planning students gain hands-on, practical application knowledge in leading their peers to make healthy choices for the betterment of self, school, and community.
 Illinois HPP targets all students, not just athletes.
 Living your best lifestyle pertains to academics, athletics, extra-curricular activities, and any other type of performance.
 OMNI continues its mission to help youth build skills for life!
 Visit the Illinois HPP website for more information.